 Despite the Best Picture nominee’s success, virtual no consumer products were developed for the new take on the classic character.
 The film’s awards push, and dark material may have caused the team behind the movie to pass on creating merchandise typically associated with comic book movies from being created for “The Joker.”

 The move doesn’t appear to be the status quo, though, as DC Films upcoming film “Birds of Prey,” starring Margo Robbie as Harley Quinn, launched with a slate of merchandise and activations.
-Despite its R rating, the film was a part of a recent crossover with Epic Game’s “Fortnite” and a deal with retailer Hot Topic.
+Despite its R rating, the film was a part of a recent crossover with Epic Game’s“Fortnite”

 “Ford v Ferrari”: Carroll Shelby Licensing Revs Its Engine